-If a Notice of Dissatisfaction is served within the 28 day-period, the usual requirement to attempt amicable settlement following such a Notice of Dissatisfaction does not apply.16 Either party refer the matter arbitration in accordance with Sub-Clause 21.6 of the General Conditions.
-In addition, either party may invoke the ICC Rules Arbitration's Emergency Arbitrator Provisions.
+If a Notice of Dissatisfaction is served within the 28 day-period, the usual requirement to attempt amicable settlement following such a Notice of Dissatisfaction does not apply.16 Either party refer may the matter to arbitration in accordance with Sub-Clause 21.6 of the General Conditions.
+In addition, either party may invoke the ICC Rules of Arbitration's Emergency Arbitrator Provisions.